Mt. Hood Meadows

 Mt.
 Hood Meadows Ski Resort is a ski area located in the state of Oregon in USA.
 The resort is in the town of Mount Hood, OR.

 Mt.
-Hood Meadows is not a part of any nationwide lift pass system.
+Hood Meadows is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mt.
+Unfortunately, none of those passes work with Mt.
 Hood Meadows Ski Resort.
+To purchase season passes, you'll need to visit Mt.
+Hood Meadows's website.

 Mt.
-Hood Meadows's slopes see on average 430 inches (169 cm) of snowfall a year.
-That is almost 35 feet a year!
+Hood Meadows's slopes see on average 430 inches (10.9 meters) of snowfall a year.
+That is almost 35 feet every year!

 Mt.
 Hood Meadows Ski Resort Elevation